CrossRef/event-data-user-guide/event-data-manual.md

     timestamp: "2016-03-22T13:17:04Z",

 CED records the time as soon as it recieves the event.
-In this example, the deposit was made at 13:17, meaning the Wikipedia source took 1 hour and 7 minutes to process the event.
+In this example, the deposit was made at 13:17, meaning the Wikipedia Data Source took 1 hour and 7 minutes to process the event.
 Note that the `timestamp` can be considerably different to the `occurred_at` if, for example, back-files are re-analyzed to extract new data.
 If you are performing analysis remember to bear in mind the difference between when the event occurred and when CED became aware of it.

     subj: {
       pid: "https://en.wikipedia.org/wiki/Xorphanol",